chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 The backend and frontend clusters comprise **four** different servers with HA mode, which are as follows:

-1. Chef-automate
+1. **Chef-automate**
-2. Chef Infra Server
+2. **Chef Infra Server**
-3. Elasticsearch - an open-source search and analytics engine based on Apache Lucene, built with Java.
+3. **Elasticsearch** is an open-source search and analytics engine based on Apache Lucene, built with Java.
 It is a time-series and NoSQL database that stores data in an unstructured way and is used for indexing purposes.
-4. PostgreSQL - an open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.
+4. **PostgreSQL** is an open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.

 <!-- ! -- These four components reside in a VPC under one network in AWS.
 Every node sits on a specific machine irrespective of a database.
 Single database for all three nodes of Chef Automate. -->